guptaujjwal1128/thinking-in-react/README.md

 This project covers basic concepts of react.

+Approach:
+  - First Divide the page into small components
+  - then create static components using props only.
+No interaction and state management.
+  - Now, think about state management and interactivity as state is required only in case of user interaction.
+  -  Hola, if your approach and codebase is similar to this, you have cracked the "Thinking in React" concepts.

 ### Prerequisites

 - Node.js
 - npm or yarn

 ### Tech Stack
 - React Library